 Richard Florida, an American academic, has devised his own ranking systems that rate cities by a “Bohemian index,” a “Gay Index,” a “Diversity Index” and similar criteria.
 He believes in the importance of a creative class for urban regeneration.
 His theory asserts that metropolitan regions with high concentrations of technology workers, artists, musicians, gender diversity, and a group he describes as “high bohemians”, exhibit a higher level of economic development.
 Florida suggests that attracting and retaining high-quality talent as against a single-minded focus on projects eg sports stadiums, iconic buildings, and shopping centres, is the key to a city’s regeneration of resources for long-term prosperity.

-Melbourne has witnessed a spectacular regeneration since 1995 and has been ranked five times as the the most liveable city in the world as well as being nominated one of the first United Nations City of Literature.
+Melbourne has witnessed a spectacular regeneration since 1995 and has been ranked seven times as the the most liveable city in the world as well as being nominated one of the first United Nations City of Literature.
 How has this amazing transformation occurred in little more than two decades?